 Meanwhile, in 1909 Posey traveled to Pennsylvania State University to study chemistry and pharmacy.
 Basketball dominated his thoughts while at Penn State, but poor grades caused him to leave after two years.
 In 1913 he briefly attended the University of Pittsburgh and in 1915 enrolled at Holy Ghost College, now known as Duquesne University.
 He did so as a distinct minority—Posey, a light-skinned African-American, standing out in three primarily white colleges.

 An extremely quick guard, Posey was one of the top black basketball players of his time.
 He was one of only a couple of pre-1915 black players who achieved lasting fame.
-There has been talk in recent years, especially after the spotlight placed on the man with his induction into the National Baseball Hall of Fame in 2006, of reviewing Posey’s resume for induction into the Basketball Hall of Fame.
+After the spotlight placed on the man with his induction into the National Baseball Hall of Fame in 2006, Posey’s resume for induction into the Basketball Hall of Fame at Springfield, Massachusetts, was also reviewed in recent years.
+He was posthumously elected for his basketball accomplishments in 2016.
 Posey, 5-foot-9 and 140 pounds, copied the style of a local white player named Harry Hough, who was similarly a small, agile, and quick athlete.
 Posey believed Hough to be the greatest basketball player of the era.

 It was in high school that Posey first gained a great deal of attention for his basketball skills.
 He also started coaching.
 In 1908 he led Homestead High to the city championship.
 At Penn State, Posey played basketball for two seasons beginning in 1909, making the varsity squad as a sophomore.
 In 1909 Posey with his brother See and some friends organized the Monticello (named for a Pittsburgh street) Athletic Association basketball club, also known as the Monticello-Delany Rifles, which played in and around Homestead.
 The club gained a following outside of Homestead when it defeated Howard University in 1911.
 The following year they won the Colored Basketball World’s Championship.
 In 1913 the club changed its name to the Loendi Big Five in recognition of its sponsor, the Loendi Social and Literary Club.
 By this time, it was a professional squad.
 Posey was the star player and operator, which included managing, booking, and promoting.
 Leondi played through 1925, copping the Colored Basketball World’s Championship four years in a row from 1920-23.